-professional experience from his service over 33 years at Kuwait Investment Authority since 1986 where he held various positions including the Treasury Department Manager from 2006 to date.
+Mr. Saleem has gained professional experience from his service over 33 years at Kuwait Investment Authority since 1986 where he held various positions including the Treasury Department Manager from 2006 to date.
 He has been a member of Warba Bank's Board of Directors since March 2016 to date.
-He currently holds the oosition of Vice Chairman in the Arab Banking Corporation.
+He currently holds the position of Vice Chairman in the Arab Banking Corporation.
 He served previously in the State of Kuwait as Chairman and Board Member of audit and investment committees.
-He has been of the board of directors in a number of companies such as Generations Fund Holding Company, Kuwait Investment Company, the Egyptian Kuwaiti Real Estate Development Company, Gulf Custody Company, Kuwait Real Estate Holding Company, Kuwait Flour Mill & Bakeries Company.
-He also participated in many theoretical and oractical courses at leading banks and global financial institutions in areas of portfolios management, investment, and capital markets.
+He has been a Chairman or a member of the board of directors in a number of companies such as Generations Fund Holding Company, Kuwait Investment Company, the Egyptian Kuwaiti Real Estate Development Company, Gulf Custody Company, Kuwait Real Estate Holding Company, Kuwait Flour Mill & Bakeries Company.
+He also participated in many theoretical and practical courses at leading banks and global financial institutions in areas of portfolios management, investment, and capital markets.